projcompil/jsam/README.md

 jsam
 ====

-Sparse associative memories and their extension in Julia
+Sparse associative memories and their extension in Julia.

+Any feature may change at any time.

+sam.jl is the core.
+test.jl runs the whole thing.
+astat.r is used for plots.